pieterw2w/apie/README.md

 normalization error if id is not in a uuid format.
 Id can also not be changed when it is constructed, so PUT no longer allows us to change the id with PUT.
-This serialization is done with [the symfony serializer](https://symfony.com/doc/current/components/serializer.html) and additional information can be found here.
+This serialization is done with [the symfony serializer](https://symfony.com/doc/current/components/serializer.html) and additional information can be found there.

 ## Validating fields
-Apie assumes that the resource classes created are always in a robust state and they should take care of never getting in a inconsistent state.
+Apie assumes that the resource classes created are never in an invalid state and they should take care of never getting in a inconsistent state, which is a guideline of Domain Driven Design entities.
 Because of that you require to validate and clean the input yourself in the resource class.

 ```php
 <?php